 You can also eventually roll the account into a participating financial institution once that option becomes available.
 Grifin will be offering a rollover option.
 Learn more at grifin.com/invest-america.

-Should You File Before April 15 or Wait?
+Should You Sign Up Now or Wait?

 If your child was born before 2025 and doesn't qualify for the seed, there's less urgency, but opening the account through either method still gives them access to a tax-deferred investment account with up to $5,000/year in contributions.